Learn how you can become a neuropsychologist and read neuropsychologist salary ranges.

 - Administer neuropsychological tests, brain scans and electrophysiological measures to monitor neurocognitive processes

 Neuropsychologists are part of the larger field of psychologists.
 According to the U.S. Bureau of Labor Statistics' 2012-13 Occupational Outlook Handbook, the median national annual salary for psychologists, all others, is $89,900.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
+National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.
 Those engaged in private practice collect around $127,000 per year, according to the National Academy of Neuropsychology.

 The majority of neuropsychologists work in the following settings: